tonkec/tictactoe/README.md

 ###### React hook form

 I chose React Hook Form because it simplifies form management by providing easy validation, error handling, and form state management.
 It is highly performant since it reduces re-renders and efficiently handles large forms.
 Additionally, React Hook Form has great integration with TypeScript, making it easier to work with strongly-typed forms.

+### Conclusion

+This app was made purely for showing off my skills to the company that I applied to.
+I would never use some techniuqes nor approaches in real life project (polling, single branch, no tests).